Home » Tools » Accessories » The Best Wood Glue Scrapers for Large and Small Jobs

 To sharpen or replace?

-Over the months (or years) you’ll lose the original edge on the blades.
-And while steel is easy to sharpen with a file; unless you have the right diamond grinders the carbide are quite a bit trickier.
+Over the months (or years), you’ll lose the original edge on the blades.
+And while steel is easy to sharpen with a file, the carbide is trickier if you have the right diamond grinders.

-My recommendation: grab an extra half dozen blades for the carbide models.
-Steel can be sharpened easily enough to keep honing it.
+I recommend grabbing an extra half dozen blades for the carbide models.
+Steel can be sharpened quickly enough to keep honing it.

 Frequently Asked Questions for Glue Scrapers